Iran's supreme leader says protesters are 'ruining their own streets' to please Trump

-DUBAI, United Arab Emirates (AP) — Iran’s Supreme Leader Ayatollah Ali Khamenei blasted protesters in a speech aired Friday by state television.
+DUBAI, United Arab Emirates (AP) — Iran's supreme leader signaled Friday that security forces would crack down on protesters after they screamed from windows and marched through the streets overnight, directly challenging U.S. President Donald Trump's pledge to support those peacefully demonstrating.

-The 86-year-old paramount ruler of Iran said that protesters are “ruining their own streets to make the president of another country happy,” referring to U.S. President Donald Trump.
+Supreme Leader Ayatollah Ali Khamenei dismissed Trump as having hands “stained with the blood of Iranians” as supporters shouted “Death to America!” in footage aired by Iranian state television.

-DUBAI, United Arab Emirates (AP) — Iranian protesters shouted and marched through the streets into Friday morning after a call by the country’s exiled crown prince for demonstrations, despite Iran’s theocracy cutting off the nation from the internet and international telephone calls.
+Protesters are “ruining their own streets to make the president of another country happy,” Khamenei said, referring to Trump.
+There was no immediate response from Washington, though Trump reiterated his pledge to strike Iran if protesters are killed.

-Short online videos shared by activists purported to show protesters chanting against Iran’s government around bonfires as debris littered the streets in the capital, Tehran, and other areas.
-Iranian state media broke its silence Friday over the protests, alleging “terrorist agents” of the U.S. and Israel set fires and sparked violence.
+Despite Iran’s theocracy cutting off the nation from the internet and international telephone calls, short online videos shared by activists purported to show protesters chanting against Iran’s government around bonfires as debris littered the streets in the capital, Tehran, and other areas into Friday morning.
+Iranian state media alleged “terrorist agents” of the U.S. and Israel set fires and sparked violence.
 It also said there were “casualties,” without elaborating.

 The full scope of the demonstrations couldn’t be immediately determined due to the communications blackout, though it represented yet another escalation in protests that began over Iran’s ailing economy and that has morphed into the most significant challenge to the government in several years.
 The protests have intensified steadily since beginning Dec.
 28.